 Parents are involved in the program:

-- Parent nights occurred at least four times a year in most centers, providing parent education and activities that involved the entire family.
+- Parent nights occurred at most centers, providing parent education and activities that involved the entire family.

 Community Needs Assessment

 |wdt_ID||School Districts||Estimate Eligible||Head Start & ECEAP Slots||#Unserved Eligible||% Served 3 & 4 year olds|

 Review and Audit Statement

 Federal Head Start Monitoring Review: